andrejonasson/dynamic-coattention-network-plus/README.md

 To achieve higher performance at the cost of longer training while maintaining faster training time than DCN+, use the DCN+ encoder and a naive decoder by importing the DCN+ encoder into `baseline_model.py`.
 Using the DCN+ encoder with a naive decoder achieves >0.60 Dev F1 with similar settings as baseline.

+### Todos
+- Character embeddings
+- Sparse mixture of experts

 ## Instructions

 ### Dependencies

-The project has only been tested for Python 3.6 with TensorFlow 1.4.
+The project requires Python 3.6 with TensorFlow 1.4.
 Support for prior versions will not be added.

 ### Getting started